 To remain in the Honors Fellows curriculum, Honors Students must:

-- Maintain a 3.25 GPR in honors coursework,
+- Maintain a 3.25 GPA in honors coursework,

 - Make progress toward curriculum requirements by taking at least 6 Honors credits per year,